Using full-body MRIs, Ezra can now detect 11 cancers in men and 13 in women – TechCrunch

 It’s hard to overstate how vitally important early cancer screening is for patients.

-The American Cancer Society estimates that 1.7 million new cases of cancer diagnosed in the U.S. in 2019.
+The American Cancer Society estimates 1.7 million new cases of cancer diagnosed in the U.S. in 2019.
 For 600,000 people that diagnosis will be a death sentence.
-Roughly half of cancer patients are detected in the late stage of the disease and only two out of ten late-stage cancer patients survive longer than five years.
+Roughly half of cancer patients are detected in the late stage of the disease and only two out of 10 late-stage cancer patients survive longer than five years.

 Gal knows the toll that can take on patients and families all too well.
 The serial entrepreneur, who started his first company at 20 and sold it at 30, volunteered at a hospice in his hometown of Bucharest, and became determined to come up with a screen to detect cancer earlier.